Real-life game-changer learnings on diversity and bias

 It’s OK to have a difference of opinion

-At the other end of the bias spectrum, I have been proud of “fitting in”.
+At the other end of the bias spectrum, I have been proud of “fitting in.”
 When executive colleagues tell me that they don’t think of me as a minority, the naïve optimist in me would take this as a compliment.
-I made an effort of fitting in via my presentation layer: clothes, speech, and mannerisms.
+I made an effort to fit in via my presentation layer: clothes, speech, and mannerisms.
 Am I a sell-out?
-I still believe that in the game called Corporate America, if you want to win long term, you need to figure out who is making the rules.
-Society or your boss.
+I still believe that in the game called Corporate America, if you want to win long-term, you need to figure out who is making the rules.
+Society, your boss, or you.
+It’s not us.
 This is one I am still trying to figure out.
 I am not sure there is a right or a wrong answer.
 Our backgrounds are both very different, as our conclusions.